 There is a strong argument in favor of aligning sales and marketing, and not just from a feel-good human resources standpoint.
 Aligned sales and marketing teams provide significantly better revenue results with reduced churn.
 Consider these stats:

-- 72 percent of Best-in-Class companies (top 20 percent) provide their sellers with a dynamic library of marketing and sales assets.
+- 72% of best-in-class companies (top 20%) provide their sellers with a dynamic library of marketing and sales assets.

-- Highly-aligned organizations achieved an average of 32 percent annual revenue growth.
-While less well-aligned companies reported an average 7 percent decline in revenue, according to Aberdeen.
+- Highly aligned organizations achieved an average of 32% annual revenue growth, while less well-aligned companies reported an average 7% decline in revenue, according to Aberdeen.

-- Cross-functional alignment among sales, marketing and product organizations can help companies achieve up to 15 percent higher profitability.
+- Cross-functional alignment among sales, marketing, and product organizations can help companies achieve up to 15% higher profitability.